TODAY'S HISTORY: In 1865, Robert E. Lee surrendered to Ulysses S. Grant at Appomattox Court House in Virginia, effectively ending the Civil War.

 TODAY'S SPORTS: In 1965, the Astrodome in Houston, Texas, hosted the first Major League Baseball game to be played indoors.
 The Astros defeated the New York Yankees in the exhibition game by a score of 2-1.

-TODAY'S QUOTE: "The dance can reveal everything mysterious that is hidden in music, and it has the additional merit of being human and palpable.
-Dancing is poetry with arms and legs." -- Charles Baudelaire, "La Fanfario"
+TODAY'S QUOTE: "Dance can reveal everything mysterious that is hidden in music, and it has the additional merit of being human and palpable.
+Dancing is poetry with arms and legs." -- Charles Baudelaire, "La Fanfarlo"

 TODAY'S NUMBER: $384 million -- estimated cost of the Mercury program (1959-1963), NASA's first human spaceflight project.

-TODAY'S MOON: Between last quarter moon (April 8) and new moon (April 15).
+TODAY'S MOON: Between full moon (April 7) and last quarter moon (April 14).